WUPA: Almost a CBS affiliate

+WUPA: The UPN and CW years

 UPN affiliation (1995–2006)

 Even though channel 69 was not to be the CBS affiliate in Atlanta, WVEU emerged from the sale to CBS having secured a valuable network affiliation.
 WATL aligned with the upstart WB network for January 1995, and the new United Paramount Network (UPN) still had not signed up an Atlanta affiliate.
-There was no other practical outlet with which the new UPN could affiliate in Atlanta, and UPN signed an agreement with WVEU in December, a month before its launch.
+With no other realistic options available, UPN signed an agreement with WVEU in December, a month before its launch.
 Behind UPN came a buyer: the Paramount Stations Group, which began to negotiate with CBS to acquire WVEU.
-Paid programming was reduced from 40 hours a week to 13, and stronger syndicated and UPN shows lifted its ratings.
+Paid programming was reduced from 40 hours a week to 13, and stronger syndicated and UPN shows lifted channel 69's ratings.

 In May 1995, CBS agreed to sell WVEU to Viacom, the parent company of the Paramount Stations Group, for $27 million; to stay under the 12-station ownership limit of the time, the company sold one of its non-UPN stations, KSLA in Shreveport, Louisiana.
 After closing on the purchase, Viacom began a significant makeover of the station.
 This included a new call sign, WUPA (for United Paramount/Atlanta), which it assumed on December 11, as well as a more aggressive stance to purchasing syndicated programming.
 Household ratings tripled, and the network recognized WUPA as its first affiliate of the year.

 In the late 1990s, WUPA began to add local sports programming.
 When TBS converted from a superstation to a basic cable channel, it was forced to reduce the number of Atlanta Braves baseball games it telecast.
 WUPA picked up an 11-game package of Braves games sold by TBS for the 1998 season, which became a 30-game package for 1999 before being reclaimed for the new Turner South regional cable channel in 2000.
 When Atlanta got a hockey team, the new Atlanta Thrashers aired 15 games a year on WUPA.
-The Hawks returned to channel 69 in 2001 after 15 years when their existing carrier, WHOT-TV (channel 34), was sold to be changed to Spanish-language programming.
+The Hawks returned to channel 69 in 2001 after 15 years when their existing carrier, WHOT-TV (channel 34), was sold by USA Broadcasting to Univision.

 Over the course of the early 2000s, WUPA sought to bolster its local identity.
 It changed its branding from "UPN 69" to "UPN Atlanta" in 2003 and began producing non-news specials; it also sponsored the Music Midtown festival.
+The station's transmitter was also relocated to northeastern Atlanta near North Druid Hills after its Westin Peachtree Plaza transmitter was unable to be upgraded for digital operation.
+On April 5, 2004, NBC affiliate WXIA-TV began producing a half-hour prime time newscast at 10 p.m. for WUPA titled UPN Atlanta News at Ten.
+This program, for which WXIA-TV sold the advertising, was accompanied by a separately produced, live half-hour talk program at 10:30 p.m. titled Atlanta Tonight.
+Up against stiff competition from the incumbent 10 p.m. newscast on WAGA, both programs seen on channel 69 suffered, and the 10 p.m. newscast and Atlanta Tonight were canceled on August 28, 2005, for "economic reasons".